TheArturthur/CoppermindScraper/Cosmere/Wayne.md

 For more images, see [[Wayne/Gallery\|/Gallery]].
 Wayne is short, lean, and muscular, with a round, sharp-chinned face.
 Wayne was born in 309 , and by the time of the Vanisher case, in 342 , he was 33 years old.
 He prefers to dress in Roughs clothing with a duster coat.
 He has an affinity for hats, which he says are essential to completing his elaborate disguises.
 He cannot grow a "proper" beard.
 He has an easygoing personality and is often seen manipulating his accent and style of speech depending on who he is with.
 He and Wax often exchange witty banter when together.
+Wayne has a tendency to begin [[/wiki/Gold#Feruchemy]] when running low in a dangerous situation or place, even though he can’t store enough to actually make a difference.

+>“*Maybe I can’t ever do enough good to balance the bad I done.
+Maybe I’ll always be worthless.*”
+\-Wayne talking to Wax[18]

+Wayne struggles with self-loathing, and sometimes thinks that he does more harm than he does good.
+He deeply regrets his mistakes in the past, and thinks himself to be beyond forgiveness.
 Wayne has little to no concept of boundaries and an almost pathological need to prove that he's not a bad person.
 He is deeply troubled and has , and did not cope well with the isolation he faced in the Roughs.
 Wayne also has a problem with .
 This is seen in his multiple episodes of "trading" items of different value and then making up convoluted reasons for why this "trade" is acceptable.
 He does know that some things are off limits though.
 Wayne often has trouble taking things seriously and often makes inappropriate jokes, especially around [[Marasi\|Marasi]].
 However, he is sometimes capable of having a serious and helpful conversation.

->“*Maybe I can’t ever do enough good to balance the bad I done.
-Maybe I’ll always be worthless.*”
-\-Wayne talking to Wax[23]

-Wayne struggles with self-loathing, and sometimes thinks that he does more harm than he does good.
-He deeply regrets his mistakes in the past, and thinks himself to be beyond forgiveness.

 ## Attributes & Abilities
 ### Metallic Arts